romeerez/orchid-orm/docs/src/guide/migration-writing.md

 type ChangeTableOptions = {
   comment?:
     | // add a comment to the table on migrating, remove a comment on rollback
-      string
-    | // change comment from first to second on migrating, from second to first on rollback
+    string // change comment from first to second on migrating, from second to first on rollback
-      [string, string]
-    | // remove a comment on both migrate and rollback
+    | [string, string] // remove a comment on both migrate and rollback
-      null
+    | null;

   // override rakeDb `snakeCase` option for only this table snakeCase?: boolean;
-}
+};
 ```

 The callback of the `changeTable` is different from `createTable` in the way that it expects columns to be wrapped in change methods such as `add`, `drop`, and `change`.